eK00x/web-technologien-2025/README.md

 ## Description
 The Website is a simple web application that aims to help with the organization of the festival "Rock am See".
-On top of the site there a countdown counts the time left until the festival starts.
-Further sections display Information, Events and a lst of helpers, who have registered to volonteer at one of the events.
-Via a dropdown menu the list of helpers can be sorted by four different criteria.
-On top of the page there is a fixed navigation bar, that enables the user to jump to the seperate sections of the site quickly.
+On top of the site a countdown shows the time left until the festival starts.
+Three further sections display information, events and a list of helpers, who have registered to volunteer at one of the events.
+Via a dropdown menu the list of helpers can be sorted by name or registration date, in descending or ascending order.
+On top of the page there is a fixed navigation bar, that enables the user to jump to all three sections of the site quickly.
+During loading of the helpers information, a three-dot animation signifies the loading process.

 ## Folder Structure
 🗎 home.html